Henry-Shan/RouterArena/README.md

 <h2 align="left">Have your router on there!</h3>

-If you want your router on the board, please contact us with emails at yifan.lu@rice.edu, jxing@rice.edu, or submit a GitHub issue.
-For fairness concern, we have
+If you want your router on the leaderboard, please contact us via email at yifan.lu@rice.edu or jxing@rice.edu, or submit a GitHub issue.
+For fairness, we have withheld the ground truth answers for the full dataset.
+However, you can still test your router using the sub-sampled 10% dataset by following the steps below.

 ## Usage